 Stoneygate Baptist Church

-Stoneygate Baptist Church is a community that meets each week for worship and fellowship.
+A lot has changed in the past year, but some things have remained the same, and Stoneygate Baptist Church continues to be a community that meets each week for worship and fellowship, now both onsite and online.
 Our church building is a well-known landmark on London Road, about two miles from Leicester City centre.
 Some of those who join us live very locally, while others live further away.

-We are a friendly and welcoming church, with a broad and inclusive ethos, embracing a diversity of all backgrounds and theological outlooks.
+We are a friendly and welcoming church, with a broad and inclusive ethos, welcoming everyone regardless of background, beliefs, sexuality, gender identity, ethnicity, health or ability.

-Sunday services are held at 10:30 am and are led by our minister and members of the congregation.
-The service includes hymns and songs, and readings and prayers, as well as a thought-provoking sermon and space to reflect.
+Sunday services are led by our minister and members of the congregation.
+They includes hymns and prayers, as well as a reading and a thought-provoking sermon.
 Communion is celebrated once a month, usually on the first Sunday.
-You can find out more about what to expect from a visit to SBC by heading here.
+You can find out more about SBC by heading here.

 What we're talking about